 In broadcast transmission, when a device sends one copy of data, then that data will be delivered to all the devices.

-We can classify broadcasting technique into two types:
+We can classify broadcasting techniques into two types:

 - Information sends to all the devices on the same network.